 🛋️ 12 Korean Living Room Words – Speak about your space with ease!

-Now you know how to say drink in Korean using 마시다 in all the key situations:
+Now you know exactly how to say drink in Korean using 마시다 in every key situation.
+You’ve mastered: